rosieamphlett/twitter-clone/README.md

-# twitter-clone
+# Twitter clone

-SCSS Project made to replicate twitter's front end design.
+SCSS Project made to replicate Twitter's front end design.
 I made up the data so each user is a character from [Parks and Recreation](https://www.imdb.com/title/tt1266020/) the TV show.

 Hosted Link: https://twittter.netlify.com/